loftwah/django_openidconnect_starter_app/README.md

 1. Deploy by clicking Heroku deploy button above

-2. Update `OPENID_CLIENT_ID` and `OPENID_CLIENT_SECRET` environment vars with you with those you provisioned in the Deauthorized dashboard.
+2. Update `OPENID_CLIENT_ID` and `OPENID_CLIENT_SECRET` environment vars with you with those you provisioned in the Ultra Auth dashboard.

 ### Manual Heroku Deployment